johnno1962/XprobePlugin/README.md

     @end

-Once an app is initialised call [Xprobe connectTo:"your.ip.address"] to connect to the TCP server running inside Xcode.
-After this, call [Xprobe search:@""] to perform the innitial sweep starting at these objects looking for root objects.
-Each time search: is called or the object class filter is changed the sweep is performed anew.
+Once an app is initialised call [Xprobe connectTo:"your.ip.address" retainObjects:YES] to connect to the TCP server running inside Xcode.
+The retainObjects: argument specifies whether to retain objects found in the sweep.
+This will make Xprobe more reliable but it will affect object lifecyles in your app.
+After this, call [Xprobe search:@""] to perform the initial sweep starting at these objects looking for root objects.
+Each time "search:" is called or the object class filter is changed the sweep is performed anew.
 The application will need to be linked with libXprobeARM.a and will need to include Xtrace/{h,mm} if you want to perform method tracing.
 The libraries are built with ARC enabled.

-Re-iterating, after connecting, each time you search Xprobe sweeps a set of seed objects to find the set of all root objects that can be browsed.
+Re-iterating, after connecting, each time you search, Xprobe sweeps a set of seed objects to find the set of all live objects that can be browsed.
 This list is than filtered according to the class name pattern.
-An instance can be included if the name of one of it's superclasses matches the pattern also.
-Some legacy classes are "not clean" and use "assign" properties which may contain pointers to deallocated objects.
+An instance will be included if the name of one of it's superclasses matches the pattern also.
+Some legacy classes are not "clean" and use "assign" properties which may contain pointers to deallocated objects.
 To avoid sweeping the ivars of these classes Xprobe has an exclusion filter which can be overridden (with a warning) in a category: